34 Best Pieces of Thanksgiving Trivia to Wow Your Dinner Guests

-Sometimes Thanksgiving trivia and Christmas trivia collide.
-Like in the case of a famous Christmas song that was actually written for Thanksgiving.
-It turns out, James Lord Pierpont originally wrote Jingle Bells so it could be performed by his father’s Sunday school class on Thanksgiving.
+Sometimes Thanksgiving trivia and Christmas trivia collide, like in the case of a famous Christmas song that was actually written for Thanksgiving.
+As it turns out, James Lord Pierpont originally wrote Jingle Bells so it could be performed by his father’s Sunday school class on Thanksgiving.
 No wonder the lyrics don’t mention anything about Christmas!
-Find our more surprising history behind your favorite Christmas carols.

-According to the Southern Farm Network, Americans consume 46 million pounds of turkey every Thanksgiving.
-That’s a lot of poultry, especially considering they eat another 22 million pounds on Christmas!
-Before you purchase a holiday bird of your own, be sure to check out these tips for buying the perfect Thanksgiving turkey.
+According to the National Turkey Federation, Americans consume 46 million turkeys every Thanksgiving.
+That’s a lot of poultry, especially considering they eat another 22 million turkeys on Christmas!

 Justin Sullivan/Getty Images

-The pilgrim’s relationship with the Wampanoag tribe was complicated
+21. The Pilgrims’ relationship with the Wampanoag tribe was complicated

-The pilgrims weren’t the first Europeans to arrive in the area we now call New England.
+The Pilgrims weren’t the first Europeans to arrive in the area we now call New England.
 Other White men had been there before, killing off 90 percent of the Wampanoag tribe by spreading diseases like smallpox.
 Countless others were enslaved.
-When the pilgrims arrived, the Wampanoag tribe had been largely decimated, leaving them in a vulnerable position compared to less affected tribes.
-They formed an alliance with the pilgrims, exchanging knowledge of how to farm the land for European weapons.
-Without this relationship, the pilgrims wouldn’t have survived and there would have been no Thanksgiving.
+When the Pilgrims arrived, the Wampanoag tribe had been largely decimated, leaving them in a vulnerable position compared to less affected tribes.
+They formed an alliance with the Pilgrims, exchanging knowledge of how to farm the land for European weapons.
+Without this relationship, the Pilgrims wouldn’t have survived.

 Watching football is a holiday tradition for many families.
 This is especially true if you’re a fan of the Detroit Lions.
-The Lions have played every Thanksgiving since 1934.
-The only exception being the years they didn’t play due to World War II.
-Find out why we watch football on Thanksgiving.
+The Lions have played every Thanksgiving since 1934, the only exceptions being the years they didn’t play due to World War II.

 If you’re an astronaut in outer space, you won’t have the luxury of time off on Thanksgiving.
 NASA still does its best to make the day special, however.
 Astronauts are treated to a traditional Thanksgiving menu including turkey, candied yams, and mashed potatoes.
 After that, it’s back to work, though.

 According to a survey by Instacart, 75 percent of Americans aged 21 and older drink wine with their Thanksgiving dinner.
-Red wines were the most popular choice, although no word if they prefer a cab, merlot, syrah, or a different grape altogether.
-Here are 13 tips for throwing a winning cheese and wine party.
+Red wines were the most popular choice, although no word on whether they prefer a cab, merlot, syrah, or a different grape altogether.

 There’s a good chance that turkey arrived at your table by way of the North Star State.
 The state raises more turkeys than anywhere else in the United States.
 While you’re sitting around the table, serve up some of our funny turkey jokes to make the family laugh.